codeface-io/SwiftObserver/README.md

     > You can freely model your domain-, business- and view logic with all your familiar design patterns and types.

-* No **optional optionals**, so you have full control over value and update types.
+* No **optional optionals**, so you have full control over value and message types.

-    * You can make your update types optional.
+    * You can make your message types optional.
 SwiftObserver will never spit them back at you wrapped in additional optionals, not even in combined observations.
-    * Also, you can easily unwrap optional updates via the mapping `unwrap`.
+    * Also, you can easily unwrap optional messages via the mapping `unwrap`.

-* Minimal duplication. *SwiftObserver* practically never duplicates the updates that are being sent around, in particular not in [combined observations](#combined-observations) and [*mappings*](#mappings).
+* Minimal duplication. *SwiftObserver* practically never duplicates the messages that are being sent around, in particular not in [combined observations](#combined-observations) and [*mappings*](#mappings).
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.
-The only cases that duplicate updates are `latestUpdate` on `Weak` and (if you don't change `remembersLatestMessage`) on `Messenger`.
+The only cases that duplicate messages are `latestMessage` on `Weak` and (if you don't change `remembersLatestMessage`) on `Messenger`.

    > Note: Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
 However, some reactive libraries choose to not make full use of object-oriented programming, so far that the combined observables could be value types.
-This forces these libraries to duplicate data by buffering the updates sent from observables.
+This forces these libraries to duplicate data by buffering the messages sent from observables.
    >
-   > SwiftObserver not only leverages object-orientation, it also combines the typical reactive "push model" in which observables push their updates to observers with a regular "pull model" in which observers can pull updates from observables.
+   > SwiftObserver not only leverages object-orientation, it also combines the typical reactive "push model" in which observables push their messages to observers with a regular "pull model" in which observers can pull messages from observables.
    >
    > "Pulling" just reflects the natural way objects operate.
 Observers can act on observables without problem, since that is the actual technical direction of control and dependence.
 The problem that reactive techiques solve is propagating data **against** the direction of control.
    >